LukePappa/Ourism/text.md

-Your purpose is to grow in intimacy with God, the  divine love that underlies everything.
+Your purpose is to grow in intimacy with the divine love that underlies everything.